Skip to content

 Reduced contrast sensitivity is associated with cataract, glaucoma, multiple sclerosis, concussion, certain medications, and normal aging.
 None of those associations is diagnostic.
 All of them are the kind of thing an insurer, an employer, or a marketer might find interesting if they could attach a low score to a name.
 The score itself doesn't give that person to them; the linkage would.

 Re-identification of "anonymous" health data is hard to keep solved at scale.
-In 2000, Latanya Sweeney showed that the combination of ZIP code, sex, and date of birth uniquely identifies roughly 87 percent of the US population — work she later extended into the formal definition of k-anonymity (Sweeney, 2000).
-In a 2013 study of Washington State's $50 hospital-data release, she attached a real name to roughly 43 percent of newsworthy patient records by cross-referencing public demographics (Sweeney, 2013).
-"Anonymous" is a property of a release in a moment, not a property of the data itself.
+In 2000, Latanya Sweeney showed that the combination of ZIP code, sex, and date of birth uniquely identifies roughly 87 percent of the US population — work she later extended into the formal definition of k-anonymity, a privacy standard requiring every record in a release to be indistinguishable from at least k − 1 others.2 In a 2013 study of Washington State's $50 hospital-data release, she attached a real name to roughly 43 percent of newsworthy patient records — 35 of 81 — by cross-referencing public news reports.3 "Anonymous" is a property of a release in a moment, not a property of the data itself.

 The most reliable privacy guarantee is the one that doesn't depend on us keeping a promise.
 If we don't have your data, we cannot release it, leak it, mis-merge it, be warranted into producing it, or sell the company holding it.
 The pile that doesn't exist doesn't get re-identified.